While bath bombs might provide a relaxing experience, everything has an environmental impact.

 With that said, research found synthetic musk was harmful to mussels.

-Some of the VOCs produced are even carcinogens or can interact with compounds in the air and form other pollutants like formaldehyde.
+In fact, some of the VOCs are even carcinogens or can interact with compounds in the air and form other toxic chemicals like formaldehyde.

 However, it is not unheard of for talc to contain asbestos, which can pollute the ocean, air, and soil.